-In connection with this term loan agreement on July 31, 2018, the Company also issued 32,171 Common Share purchase warrants to CIBC, with each warrant entitling the holder to acquire one Common Share at a price of C\$9.70 per Common Share until the date that is 60 months from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
-The cashless exercise feature causes the conversion ratio to be variable and the warrants are therefore classified as a financial liability.
-Gains and losses on the warrants are recorded within finance costs on the consolidated statements of loss and comprehensive loss.
-A pricing model with observable market based inputs was used to estimate the fair value of the warrants issued.
-The estimated fair value of the warrants as at September 30, 2021 and December 31, 2020 was \$267 and \$450, respectively.
+In connection with the CIBC Loan Agreement, the Company also issued 47,287 Common Share purchase warrants (the "November 2022 Warrants") to CIBC, with each November 2022 Warrant entitling the holder to acquire one Common Share at a price of C\$5.29 per Common Share until the date that is 10 years from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
+The cashless exercise feature causes the conversion ratio to be variable and the November 2022 Warrants are therefore classified as a financial liability.
+Gains and losses on the November 2022 Warrants are recorded within net finance (income) costs on the consolidated statements of loss and comprehensive loss.
+A pricing model with observable market-based inputs was used to estimate the fair value of the November 2022 Warrants issued.
+The estimated fair value of the November 2022 Warrants as at December 31, 2022 was \$418 (2021 - \$nil).